Septum Piercing Price Guide – How Much Do They Cost?

 The Factors Involved In Septum Piercing Costs

 If you look around at several different piercing studios, you’re likely to get a few different answers on how much it’s going to cost to get your septum pierced.

 Here are some of the reasons why the price varies:

 It’s common sense that different body piercers have different levels of experience.
 One piercer may have been piercing for ten years, and another may have just started 6 months ago.

 Someone who’s been in the business longer is likely going to charge higher prices, and that makes sense because they are probably really good at what they do compared to rookies.

 You’ll also want to factor in how often the piercer performs septum piercings in particular.
-Septums are notoriously difficult to pierce properly because there’s a spot below the nose cartilage that is ideal for piercing.
+Septums are notoriously difficult to pierce properly, because the piercing professional has to go under the nose cartilage, ensuring they don't pierce the nostril.